occurrent-org/occurrent-org.github.io/_includes/macros/subscription/blocking/util/catchup/example.md

 EventStoreQueries eventStoreQueries = ...

-// Now combine the continuous subscription and the subscription position storage to allow val catchupSubscription = CatchupSupportingBlockingSubscription(continuousSubscription, mongoEventStore, storage, config)
+// Now combine the continuous subscription and the subscription position storage to allow val catchupSubscription = CatchupSupportingBlockingSubscription(continuousSubscription, eventStoreQueries, storage, config)

 // Start a subscription that starts replaying events of type "GameEnded" from the beginning of time catchupSubscription.subscribe("mySubscription", filter(type("GameEnded")), StartAt.subscriptionPosition(TimeBasedSubscriptionPosition.beginningOfTime())) { cloudEvent ->